-A common additional question in this area is, “What if the vehicle is a glider kit and the donor vehicle was a pre-2000 vehicle?”
+What if the vehicle is a glider kit and the donor vehicle was a pre-2000 vehicle?

-As the responsibility for complying with the hours-of-service regulation is assigned to the carrier, it is the carrier’s responsibility.
-It is up to the carrier to work with whoever is providing the vehicle to make sure the vehicle has an electronic log in it if the driver is required to use one.
+It is the carrier’s responsibility since it’s their responsibility to comply with the hours-of-service regulation.
+It’s up to the carrier to work with the vehicle provider to make sure the vehicle has an ELD.
 There are two primary ways this is done.
-First, the equipment provider installs the device and sees that the data is provided to the carrier.
-Second, the equipment provider allows the carrier to install the electronic log when taking control of the vehicle.
+First, the equipment provider installs the ELD and ensures the data is provided to the carrier.
+Second, the equipment provider allows the carrier to install the ELD when taking control of the vehicle.

 Are there any allowances in dealing with ELD accuracy?

 Drivers must comply with limits and break requirements.
 However, enforcement will be allowed (not required) to write up a violation of less than 15 minutes as a “nominal” hours-of-service violation which has lesser consequences than violations written up as “regular” hours-of-service violations.
 This is entirely up to the officer and not required.
 If the officer sees this type of a violation occurring regularly, or feels the driver could have stopped at a safe location for the break and voluntarily went past the limit, the officer can still cite the violation as a regular violation rather than a nominal one.